 Assignment 1.4 Answers

 1. Positive economics addresses what is, while normative economics attempts to determine what should be.
-This book mainly deals with positive economics.

 2. Answers will vary.

 3. Answers will vary.

 4. Microeconomics is the study of human behavior and choices as they relate to relatively small units, such as an individual, a firm, an industry, or a single market.
 Macroeconomics is the study of human behavior and choices as they relate to an entire economy.